What Drain Cleaning Actually Involves

 What Customers Love

-- Homeowners appreciate the ability to find solutions to their plumbing issues.
+- Users appreciate the ability to troubleshoot and attempt DIY solutions to save money.

 Top Complaints

-- High costs and potential scams in plumbing services are a major worry.
+- High and potentially scammy pricing from plumbing services is a significant worry.

 Real Consumer Quotes